rashid-m/corbettmaths/specs/detail_reward_for_validator.md

 ![equation](https://latex.codecogs.com/gif.latex?\text{Beacon&space;chain&space;earn:&space;}(1-x)*T&space;*\frac{2}{s&plus;2})
 ![equation](https://latex.codecogs.com/gif.latex?\text{Shard&space;i&space;earn:&space;}(1-x)*R_i&space;*\frac{s}{s&plus;2})

-The reward of beacon/shard is splited to each validator equally at the beginning of the next epoch.
+The reward of beacon/shard is splitted to each validator equally at the beginning of the next epoch.
+Slashing will be applied in the future version.
 Epoch length is 350 blocks ~ 4 hours.
 The shard's epoch is synced with the epoch of the beacon chain.
 Thus, a shard epoch maybe shorter or longer than 350 blocks.

-Initially, Incognito chain start with 8 shards and 1 beacon chain, the reward for each block at any shard is 1.38666 PRV, this reward is reduced by 9% every 788,400 blocks (~ 1 year).
+Initially, Incognito chain started with 8 shards and 1 beacon , the reward for each block at any shard is 1.38666 PRV, this reward is reduced by 9% every 788,400 blocks (~ 1 year).